The Gift of Tongues Project aims to find as many historical texts as possible, digitize and translate them, and provide a commentary.

 This is a difficult task.
-There has been many twists and turns throughout the centuries.
+There have been many twists and turns throughout the centuries.

 Why study this topic?

-Defining and understanding the christian doctrine of tongues is a big challenge.
-This has been one of the most difficult unsolved issues in the realm of Protestant, and lesser of Catholic, Christianity for the last 120 years.
-This also was a big motivation for the author to uncover this mystery.
+Defining and understanding the Christian doctrine of tongues is a big challenge.
+This doctrine has been one of the most controversial and unresolved issues in Protestant and, to a lesser extent, Catholic Christianity for the last 120 years.
+This tension was a big motivation for the author to uncover this mystery.

-Why has it remained unresolved so long?
+Why has it remained unresolved for so long?
 The answer is ignorance of the ancient records.

-There is a litany of important ecclesiastical documents on the christian doctrine of tongues that have been left out of the story.
-This is because of three problems: first, few have studied or read the doctrine of tongues in the original texts — a lengthy examination demonstrates there are many critical historical texts on the subject that have not been utilized.
-Secondly, the lack of translations in English or any other contemporary language of ancient source texts has led to the assumption that history was silent on the subject, when it really wasn’t.
-Third, the last two hundred years of scholarly study have relegated church literature to the realm of myth, and considered an invalid source for serious inquiry.
+There is a litany of important ecclesiastical documents on the Christian doctrine of tongues left out of the story.
+This omission is because of three problems: first, few have studied or read the doctrine of tongues in the original texts — a lengthy examination demonstrates many critical historical texts on the subject are ignored or unknown.
+Secondly, the lack of translations in English or any other contemporary language of ancient source texts had led to the assumption that history was silent on the subject when it was not.
+Third, the last two hundred years of scholarly study have relegated church literature to the realm of myth and considered an invalid source for serious inquiry.
 In doing so, they denied ecclesiastical literature its proper place in the tongues discussion.
-Thus, they came to an altogether different conclusion that obscured the traditional one.
-This ignorance of the historic record has led many to erroneous positions on the christian doctrine of tongues.
+Thus, they came to a different conclusion that obscured the traditional one.
+This ignorance of the historical record has led many to erroneous positions on the Christian doctrine of tongues.

-The Gift of Tongues Project is a hobby — one that gave me the reason to keep my acquired Greek, Hebrew, and Syriac languages, along with the later learned Latin, intact.
+The Gift of Tongues Project is a hobby that gave me the reason to keep my acquired Greek, Hebrew, and Syriac languages, along with the later learned Latin, intact.
 It also was a great distraction from the busyness of my day.
-While most watch television at night, I am frequently scanning volumes of Migne Patrologia Graeca or Latina, or other ancient works looking for signs.
+While most watch television at night, I was frequently scanning volumes of Migne Patrologia Graeca or Latina, or other ancient works looking for signs.

 The wealth of untranslated literature and the labour required to identify, collate, and read is overwhelming.
-The task is a full-time job for a number of specialists to do over a long-period of time.
-However, the majority of Pentecostals and almost all Charismatics formally reject intellectual inquiry into substantive issues of faith.
-There are few capable in this sector with skills in the original languages to take on the task, and absolutely no financial, political, or emotional support exists to explore this issue.
-Those who are qualified to review such documentation are typically of Catholic background, and the importance of studying this topic has no importance to their communities so they hardly devote any principal resources to answer this question.
+The task is a full-time job for many specialists to do over a long time.
+However, most Pentecostals and almost all Charismatics formally reject intellectual inquiry into substantive issues of faith.
+There are few capable in this sector with skills in the original languages to take on the task, and no financial, political, or emotional support exists to explore this issue.
 Modern academics consider the issue irrelevant and have not added anything substantial to the conversation over the last 50 years.
-These factors have contributed serious ongoing hindrances to a proper study of the doctrine.
+These factors have contributed to serious ongoing hindrances to properly studying the doctrine.

-Members in the pentecostal or charismatic communities who have ancient language skills or employ a historic theology system of interpretation is faced with a difficult, almost impossible task because they don’t have internal support.
-This forces the researcher to embark on a charitable project that requires thousands of hours of volunteer effort with little or no encouragement from the community they participate in.
-The reward is not in financial or personal accolades, but in solving one of the most complex theological issues the last 100 years has to offer.
+Members in the Pentecostal, Charismatic, or Spirit-filled communities who have ancient language skills or employ a historic theology system of interpretation are faced with a difficult, almost impossible task because they do not have internal support.
+This impediment forces the researcher to embark on a charitable project that requires thousands of hours of volunteer effort with little or no encouragement from the community.
+The reward is not in financial or personal accolades but in solving one of the most complex theological issues the last 100 years has to offer.

-The most serious challenge is finding the original literature.
-Thanks to modern technology, this very big obstacle is being overcome.
-In the past a study of this nature would be almost impossible.
-Manuscripts and texts that did not belong to Migne Patroligia Graeca or Latina were shelved in monasteries, universities, and other remote locations.
-Specialized books too were held in reserve.
-Many not available through inter-library loan.
-It required travelling to these locations to look at the original sources.
-A visit may require prior authorization because there are no guarantees that the officer in charge of the source material will grant a viewing either.
-Now, many institutions like the British Museum and the Vatican are posting their manuscripts online for free.
+The serious challenge was finding the original literature.
+Thanks to modern technology, this massive obstacle is being overcome.
+In the past, a study of this nature would be almost impossible.
+Monasteries, universities, and other remote locations shelved manuscripts and texts that did not belong to Migne Patrologia Graeca or Latina.
+Many specialized books, too, were not available through inter-library loans.
+The circumstance required travelling to these locations to look at the sources.
+A visit may require prior authorization because there are no guarantees that the officer in charge of the source material will grant a viewing.
+Now, institutions like the British Museum and the Vatican are posting their manuscripts online for free.
 Google and Microsoft are also in a race to digitize libraries around the world for public use.
-This data availability was unheard of even a decade ago and opens a treasure chest of data for anyone who uses the historical theology process.
-What used to take days of planning, travel and correspondence now can be done in a matter of seconds.
+This data availability was unheard of even a decade ago and opened a treasure chest of data for anyone who uses the historical theology process.
+What used to take days or even months of planning, travel, correspondence and cost can now be done in a matter of seconds.

-With this availability a new problem has arisen – the lack of English translations.
-This is now the number one problem of defining the historical rite of speaking in tongues.
+With this availability, a new problem has arisen – the lack of English translations.
+This circumstance is now the first problem in defining the historical rite of speaking in tongues.

 However, the definition of speaking in tongues by those who practice and promote such a lifestyle is very mysterious and abstract.
 There is a complete lack of historical evidence to support such a contemporary phenomenon.
-This absence of historical literature has led to a variety of conclusions and has shaped the modern practice.
+This absence of historical literature has led to various conclusions and shaped modern practice.